Let’s meet the Retailers

 - They emphasise in-store advertising over all other methods.
 Keeping their regulars happy is the most important thing.

 None, NONE of these are criticisms.
-They have built their stores up often from scratch and telling them they should do things differently is telling your grandmother to suck eggs.
+They have built their stores up often from scratch and telling them they should do things differently is like telling your grandmother to suck eggs.

 The bigger stores, the larger farm shops and garden centres, these are more professional, with buying departments and stock managers and maybe be even an HR department.
 The ordinary deli it is one or two people who do everything.